Skellig Michael

 Skellig Michael was inscribed on the UNESCO World Heritage list in 1996: "All the physical components of the ideal small monastery exist on Skellig: isolation, difficulty in accessing the site, living spaces, buildings for worship and plots for food production.
 Here, amongst dramatic and unique settings, the indigenous stone architecture of a past millennium is intact...
 Skellig Michael is the most spectacularly situated of all Early Medieval island monastic sites, particularly the isolated hermitage perched on narrow, human-made terraces just below the South Peak."
 UNESCO.

-A 10-minute film showing the natural beauty of Skellig Michael.
+A 10-minute film by Ringlever Images showing the natural beauty of Skellig Michael and its monastic settlement.

 Forgotten Hermitage in the Desert of the Sea: The Forgotten Hermitage of Skellig Michael by Walter Horn, Grellan D. Rourke, Jenny W. Marshall, and Paddy O’Leary [University of California Press, 1990].